Research | Open | Published:

 The interviewers were trained psychologists, physicians and medical students and were not involved in the treatment of interviewed subjects; the project coordinator was not a member of the clinical staff.
 But, the interviewers as well as the project coordinator were in contact with the therapists.
 For further details see Soyka and Schmidt .

-Variables, assessment instruments and assessment times
+Table 1 summarizes the variables, assessment instruments and assessment times.

 Definition of outcome criterion